22 Nov 2022

-Discover what to see in the night sky in December 2021, including the Geminids meteor shower and the winter constellation of Orion the Hunter.
+Discover what to see in the night sky in December 2022, including a pair of lunar occultations and two meteor showers.

 Top 3 things to see in the night sky in December

-- 13/14 December - It's the peak of the Geminid meteor shower
+- 13/14 December – Catch the peak of the Geminids meteor shower

 (Details given are for London and may vary for other parts of the UK)